-• Default of 32 failed attempts before anti hammering is hit.
+· Default of 32 failed attempts before anti hammering is hit.

-- If the lockout is hit, this will last for two hours, then the user will have one attempt before lockout is hit again. - The lockout can still be reset manually by sending a reset lockout command to the TPM.
+- Every two hours the system is running, the number of failed attempts is reduced by one.
+This means that after 64 hours the TPM will not remember any of the previous failed attempts. - If the lockout is hit, this will last for two hours, then the user will have one attempt before lockout is hit again. - The lockout can still be reset manually by sending a reset lockout command to the TPM.